-Г A В С D Е F G Н ı 1 PENSIONS COMMITTEE BUSINESS PLANNER The Business Planner details the reports which have been instructed by the Committee as well as reports which the Functions expect to be submitting for the calendar year. ar.
-2 Report Title Minute Reference/Committee Decision or Purpose of Report Update Report Author Chief Officer Directorate Terms of Reference Delayed or Recommended for removal or transfer, enter either D, R, or T Explanation if delayed, removed or transferred 3 16 Septe mber 2022 4 Strategy Regular update on any changes to the North East Scotland Pension Fund and the Aberdeen City Council Transport Fund strategies Mairi Suttie Finance Resources 1.4 5 Internal Audit Update Report To provide an update on Internal Audit's work since the last update to Committee, including progress against the approved Internal Audit plans, audit recommendations follow up, and other relevant matters Jamie Dale Internal Audit Internal Audit 2.2 6 Internal Audit Report AC2213 - Pensions System To present the planned Internal Audit report on the Pensions System Jamie Dale Internal Audit Internal Audit 2.2 7 Asset and Investment Manager Performance Report To provide a review of the North East Scotland Pension Fund and the Aberdeen City Council Transport Fund for the latest three month period Graham Buntain Finance Resources 5.2 8 Budget Forecast & Projected Spend Update on budget and annual spend to date Michael Scroggie Finance Resources 1.3 9 NESPF Annual Report & Accounts To present the audited annual accounts and report on the NESPF Laura Colliss Finance Resources 3.1 D As reported to the Committee in March 2022, the Audit Plan highlighted that due to resourcing arrangements Audit Scotland would be completing the audit during September and October, with the intent of concluding the Annual Audit Report in November.
+А В С D E F G Н 1 e Business Planner details the reports which have been PENSIONS COMMITTE E BUSINESS PL nctions expect to or the calendar ye ar.
+2 Report Title Minute Reference/Committee Decision or Purpose of Report Update Report Author Chief Officer Directorate Terms of Reference Delayed or Recommended for removal or transfer, enter either D, R, or T Explanation if delayed, removed or transferred 3 16 Septer mber 2022 • 4 Strategy Regular update on any changes to the North East Scotland Pension Fund and the Aberdeen City Council Transport Fund strategies Mairi Suttie Finance Resources 1.4 5 Internal Audit Update Report To provide an update on Internal Audit's work since the last update to Committee, including progress against the approved Internal Audit plans, audit recommendations follow up, and other relevant matters Jamie Dale Internal Audit Internal Audit 2.2 6 Internal Audit Report AC2213 - Pensions System To present the planned Internal Audit report on the Pensions System Jamie Dale Internal Audit Internal Audit 2.2 7 Asset and Investment Manager Performance Report To provide a review of the North East Scotland Pension Fund and the Aberdeen City Council Transport Fund for the latest three month period Graham Buntain Finance Resources 5.2 8 Budget Forecast & Projected Spend Update on budget and annual spend to date Michael Scroggie Finance Resources 1.3 9 To present the audited annual accounts and report on the NESPF Laura Colliss Finance Resources 3.1 D As reported to the Committee in March 2022, the Audit Plan highlighted that due to resourcing arrangements Audit Scotland would be completing the audit during September and October, with the intent of concluding the Annual Audit Report in November.
 It is expected that the work will be completed to present the Audited Accounts and Auditor's Report to the next meeting, in December 2022.
-External Audit Annual Audit Report 2020/21 To present the External Audit Annual Audit Report 2021/22 Rachel Browne External Audit External Audit 2.1 D As above 11 12 Strategy Regular update on any changes to the North East Scotland Pension Fund and the Aberdeen City Council Transport Fund strategies Mairi Suttie Finance Resources 1.4 13 Annual Effectiveness Report - Pensions Committee To present the annual effectiveness report Stephanie Dunsmuir Governance Commissioning GD 8.5
+10 External Audit Annual Audit Report 2020/21 To present the External Audit Annual Audit Report 2021/22 Rachel Browne External Audit External Audit 2.1 D As above 11 16 Decer nber 2022 12 Strategy Regular update on any changes to the North East Scotland Pension Fund and the Aberdeen City Council Transport Fund strategies Mairi Suttie Finance Resources 1.4 13 Annual Effectiveness Report - Pensions Committee To present the annual effectiveness report Stephanie Dunsmuir Governance Commissioning GD 8.5